WICG/file-system-access/Move.md

 process is slow, error prone (e.g. disk full), and can require re-uploading files in some cases (e.g. Google Drive files on Chrome OS).

-We propose adding new `FileSystemHandle::rename()` and `FileSystemHandle::move()` methods. `rename()` guarantees atomic moves of a file or directory without the need to duplicate data. `move()` only offers atomic moves of a file or directory if it is moved within the same file system, while moves to non-local file systems will not be guaranteed to be atomic and may involve duplicating data.
-See the [Open Questions](#open-questions---move).
+We propose adding a new `FileSystemHandle::move()` method. `move()` will offer atomic moves of a file or directory if it is moved within the same file system, while moves to non-local file systems will not be guaranteed to be atomic and may involve duplicating data.
+See the [Open Questions](#open-questions).

 # API Surface

-We propose adding a `rename()` method and a `move()` method with two variations.
+We propose adding an overloaded `move()` method with three variations.

-`rename()` will rename a file or directory.
-It is guaranteed to be atomic.

-The first `move()` variation allows a user to specify a `destination_directory` to move to, which may or may not be on the same file system.
-The name of the original file or directory is retained.
-This is not guaranteed to be atomic, since the destination directory may be on a different file system and/or may be subject to other checks (e.g. Safe Browsing in Chrome).

-The second `move()` variation allows a user to specify a `new_entry_name` as well as a `destination_directory` to move to.
-The same (lack of) atomicity guarantees apply here as with the first `move()` variation.

 ```
 interface FileSystemHandle {
     ...

-    Promise<void> rename(USVString new_entry_name);
+    Promise<void> move(USVString new_entry_name);
     Promise<void> move(FileSystemDirectoryHandle destination_directory);
     Promise<void> move(FileSystemDirectoryHandle destination_directory, USVString new_entry_name);